top of page

 Christian Basics Lessons

 Work through each of the following lessons with a Christian friend who has been following Jesus longer than you have.
 You may want to go through one lesson per week.
-Together you can discuss what the Bible says and understand the simple beauty of following Jesus Christ.
+While you are certainly able to go through this guid alone, you will benefit much more if you use this guide so spark conversations with your Christian friend or small group.
+Together you can contemplate the questions provided, discuss what the Bible says, and understand the simple beauty of following Jesus Christ.

 LESSON 1: Who is Jesus?

-Jesus is the most important historical figure in history.
+Most people, whether or not they are Christians, agree that Jesus is the most influential figure in all of human history.
 No one has had a bigger impact on the world than Jesus of Nazareth.
 But who was He, really?

 Jesus once asked His disciples, “Who do you say that I am?”
 Peter responded, “You are the Christ, the Son of the Living God.”
 Jesus praised Peter for this answer because it was a revelation from God.
 (Matthew 16:13-20) But what did Peter actually say?